magomimmo/modern-cljs/doc/tutorial-17.md

 namespace requirement to be able to refer the `validate-shopping-form` function.

-Then we defined a new `shopping` function which receives the arguments from the `POST "/shopping"` request.
-The new `shopping` function calls a new `shopping-template` function, implicitly defined by `deftemplate`, by passing to it all the received args *PLUS* the result of the `validate-shopping-form` validators.
+Then we renamed the Enlive template definition and added to it a fifth errors argument feeded by a new `shopping` function which directly receives the arguments from the `POST "/shopping"` request.

-Finally we renamed the template from `shopping` to `shopping-template` and added as a fifth argument the result of the form input validation.

 > NOTE 1: By defining the new intermediate function with the same name
 > (i.e. `shopping`) previoulsly associate with the `POST "/shopping"`